OpenAPITools/openapi-generator/docs/new-generator.md

 modelPackage = File.separator + "Models";
 ```

-Similarly, this sets the packasge for `Models`.
+Similarly, this sets the package for `Models`.

 Every templated output from `model.mustache` (registered via `modelTemplateFiles` above) will end up in the directory defined by `modelPackage` here.